Reframe AgingMinnesota

 Our Approach

-Our sessions are grounded in Project ECHO principles of amplifying scarece resources via technology and mastering complexity through case-based learning.
+Our sessions are grounded in Project ECHO principles of amplifying scarce resources via technology and mastering complexity through case-based learning.
 Our interactive sessions include guided practice, peer-to-peer learning, case studies, and collaborative problem-solving.
 This inclusive, nonheirarchical philosophy is the heart of our approach.

 By participating, you expand your own thinking as well as help build the capacity of fellow Framers from around the state.
 We collectively understand this is a learning experience and seek to create a space that explores a diverity of experiences and perspectives.